Catalpa, Cattails & Kudzu

 rhizomatous perennial is generally considered a pernicious pest plant due

-to its ability to successfully disperse, colonize, spread, and subsequently compete
+to its ability to successfully disperse, colonize, spread, and subsequently

-of environmental conditions.
-These
+wide range of environmental conditions.

-evident even within the native or endemic range in the Eastern Hemisphere, as it has long been considered one of Southeast Asia’s most noxious weeds.
-Since the introduction of cogon grass into
+similarly evident even within the native or endemic range in the Eastern Hemisphere, as it has long been considered one of

-Alabama around 1912, and Mississippi and Florida in the early
+and Mississippi and Florida in the early 1920s, infestations in the southeastern United

-States is prohibited by federal law, cogongrass continues to spread
+States is prohibited by federal law, cogongrass continues to spread throughout the southeast

+residential areas.
 The cogongrass blade is shown here.

 Horse Apple Trees: (Maclura pomifera)